Governor Corbett discusses pension reform in Dresher

 - 63 cents of every $1 in revenue … 63% of PA State revenue currently goes to cover State pension responsibilities

-- $2 Billion per year, all covered by PA tax payers
+- That is, $2 Billion per year, all covered by PA tax payers

 - $13,000. … The amount each Pennsylvanian would have to pay to cover the current pension fund gap.